emberjs/rfcs/text/0997-make-on-built-in.md

 People may not know where `on` is defined.
 - counterpoint: do they need to?, we are defining a lanugage, trying to make it ergonomic.

+We need to allow keywords to be overridable in Glimmer -- this is a behavior most languages do not allow.

 ## Alternatives

 - Use a prelude